accesscode-2-1/ice-cream-sandwich/unit-0/week-9.md

 **Anna**

-* Last week's medium post:
+* Last week's medium post: "keep learning"
-* Last week’s goal:
+* Last week’s goal: to get start on Andrid studio.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): unit 0 seems better right now.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): need more help on basic java knowlede.
-* What is your goal for next week?:
+* What is your goal for next week?: to completed HW.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): Join more office hours.

 **Sufei**